Retrace the footsteps of characters from three classic film noirs through this list of movie locations in Los Angeles.

-Countless films take place in Los Angeles, and yet L.A. has been grossly misrepresented, giving visitors and newcomers quite a surprise when they get here.
+Countless films take place in Los Angeles, and yet LA is often misrepresented, giving visitors and newcomers quite a surprise upon arrival to the City of Angels.
 Perhaps it’s fitting that the entire geography and layout of the entertainment capital of the world is about as fictitious as the movies it produces.

-While the pier that Mildred drove to in desperation was actually recreated in at the Warner Brothers studio, Mildred lived in Glendale, and the Santa Monica Pier most closely matches the spot she would have visited in the beginning of the film.
+While the pier that Mildred drove to in desperation was actually recreated in a Warner Brothers studio, Mildred lived in Glendale, and the Santa Monica Pier most closely matches the spot she would have visited in the beginning of the film.

-Just as it was reported in the opening lines of the movie, the driveway to Norma Desmond’s estate was filmed in the ten-thousand block of Sunset Boulevard.
-The mansion where filming took place, which has since been demolished, was located seven miles away on S. Irving Boulevard, and belonged to J. Paul Getty, the millionaire and philanthropist.
+Just as it was reported in the opening lines of the movie, the driveway to Norma Desmond’s estate was filmed in the 10,000 block of Sunset Boulevard.
+The mansion where filming took place, which has since been demolished, was located seven miles away on S Irving Boulevard, and belonged to J Paul Getty, the millionaire and philanthropist.
 The Getty mansion was also featured in Rebel Without a Cause (1955) and has since become an office building.

-J.J.
-Gittes (Jack Nicolson) meets with widowed Evelyn Mulwray (Faye Dunaway) at The Prince over lunch.
-Once known as The Windsor, this Korean restaurant specializing in chicken and beer, retains the same interior, including the red leather booths, as the restaurant in the movie.
+JJ Gittes (Jack Nicholson) meets with widowed Evelyn Mulwray (Faye Dunaway) at The Prince over lunch.
+Once known as The Windsor, this Korean restaurant retains the same interior, including the red leather booths, as the restaurant in the movie.

-The Mar Vista Rest Home, where Gittes goes to investigate corruption in the L.A. water district, is not the secluded haven it is portrayed as, nor is it a rest home.
+The Mar Vista Rest Home, where Gittes goes to investigate corruption in the Los Angeles water district, is not the secluded haven it is portrayed as, nor is it a rest home.
 The building is right off of Sunset Boulevard, only minutes away from Norma Desmond’s driveway.